SmilestheSad/BroICantRead/README.md

 # Fread

-An app to help individuals read
+An app to help individuals learn to read!
+Simply take a picture with your camera of a piece of text, and have it be read out loud to you.
+You can also check your previously scanned mesages and go over them again.

 # Setup